Alternatives for VA disability firms

 Important boundary

-Pete is not a contract review or contract redlining tool.
+The VA disability operating layer is not a contract review or contract redlining tool.
 Spellbook and Pete solve different legal workflows.

 Is Pete a contract AI tool?